astro-group-bristol/guidelines/guides/xspec-setup.md

 make install > install.log 2>&1
 ```

-Then to run HESoft use
+Then to run HEASoft use

 ```
 export HEADAS=/Users/your_username/your_path/heasoft-6.31.1/aarch64-apple-darwin21.6.0